-Dr. Suleyman Ozeren is an adjunct faculty and a research scholar at George Mason University.
+Dr. Suleyman Ozeren is an adjunct faculty at George Mason University.
 He formerly served as the President of the Global Policy and Strategy Institute and the Director of the International Center for Terrorism and Transnational Crime (UTSAM) in Turkey.
 He also served as a faculty member at different universities.
 Dr. Ozeren received his M.S. degree in Criminal Justice and a Ph.D. degree in Information Science from the University of North Texas.

 He co-authored the NATO- George Mason University joint workshop, titled "Post-ISIS Era" Regional and Global Implications" which was held on September 6-8, 2019 in Washington D.C.
 More than 40 speakers from 14 countries participated in the NATO Advanced Research Workshop.